 What certification profiles of OpenID Connect are available?

-The initial conformance profiles of OpenID Connect are posted at .
-For OPs, the initial profiles are Basic OP, Implicit OP, OP Publishing Config Info, and Dynamic OP.
-There are also corresponding RP profiles Basic RP, Implicit RP, RP Using Config Info, and Dynamic RP.
+The conformance profiles of OpenID Connect are posted at http://openid.net/certification/.
+For OPs, the initial profiles are Basic OP, Implicit OP, Hybrid OP, OP Publishing Config Info, and Dynamic OP.
+There are also corresponding RP profiles Basic RP, Implicit RP, Hybrid RP, RP Using Config Info, and Dynamic RP.
 The set of defined conformance profiles is likely to be expanded in the future.

 How does self-certification differ from third party certification?